jake-knerr/cogent/README.md

 Child components can read or update state-owned higher up, but the notification of the state change should flow downwards to each interested component in a top-down manner.

-This ensures that parents react to changes before children.
+This ensures that parents react to changes before their children.

 #### Child components can "lift state up" by calling callbacks passed to them or by using the service pattern.